hjalmarrivera/osticket-prereqs/README.md

 <img src="https://i.imgur.com/U4fvcV2.png" height="80%" width="80%" alt="Screenshot of the osTicket website's landing page"/>
 </p>
 <p>
-Extract the archive installaiton file for osTicket into the C:\inetpub\wwwroot location.
+Extract the archive installation file for osTicket into the C:\inetpub\wwwroot location.
 Rename the "upload" folder to "osTicket" and double-check that it's typed correctly.
 Any errors will cause it to fail.
 Stop and start IIS once again.</p>
 <br />

 <p>